jambuur/APEDSK99/README.md

 When the TI issues a disk controller command by writing to one of the FD1771 registers, the Arduino receives an interrupt through a 74LS138 3->8 decoder.
 The Arduino then:

-1. disables the TI interface buffers
+1. disables the sideport interface buffers
 2. halts the TI by making READY low; this also enables the shift registers
 3. enables the Arduino RAM control bus
 4. executes the command including updating the relevant FD1771 and CRU registers